1X Technologies: NEO

 NEO is 1X's bipedal humanoid robot designed specifically for home use.
 The robot features humanlike motion, a slim anthropomorphic design, and is intended to operate in unstructured home environments.
-The first version of NEO was introduced as NEO Beta on August 30th, 2024.
-On February 21st, 2025, 1X introduced an update that featured a sleeker design, known as NEO Gamma.
+The first version of NEO was introduced as NEO Beta on August 30, 2024.
+On February 21, 2025, 1X introduced an update that featured a sleeker design, known as NEO Gamma.

 On October 28, 2025, 1X opened pre-orders for NEO, also known as NEO Home Robot, a humanoid robot designed for use in private homes, scheduled for release in 2026.
 It will be available in tan, gray, and dark brown, and cost $20,000 for early adopters; it is also planned to be offered as a subscription service for $499 per month.
 Joanna Stern reported that as of October 2025, most tasks were teleoperated by a human with a virtual reality headset, raising concerns about privacy.

 The company plans to provide an app where users can schedule sessions during which a remote operator can accomplish tasks.
 CEO Bernt Børnich said that obtaining training data from early adopters was needed to improve the autonomy of the robot.

+In July 2026, the company detailed the NEO's hands, which have 25 degrees of freedom and approach the capabilities of a human hand.